xshthkr/EcoBin/README.md

 ## Installation and Setup
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine and `cd` into the `src` directory in the repository.
 2. Install the necessary Python libraries with `pip install -r requirements.txt`.
 3. Run `python main.py` to start the program.